Fraud Blocker

 LJM's Executive Shipping Advisory has helped negotiate advantageous parcel carrier contracts for clients with anywhere from $500K in annual shipping spend to over $100M in annual shipping spend.
 Over our 25 years in the industry, there is little we have not seen or negotiated.
 Our expertise and insights help clients save 24% on their Total Parcel Spend (TPS) on average, however; those savings can exceed 45%.
 Here are some of tips on negotiating and renegotiating carrier contracts with UPS and FedEx based on our experience:

-- The devil is in the details.
-Completely understand your shipping data, your shipping profile and your shipping characteristics.
-You can bet that your Carrier does!!!
+• The devil is in the details.
+Understand your shipping data, your shipping profile and your shipping characteristics.
+You can bet that your Carrier does!

-- Do not put all your eggs in one basket.
+• Do not put all your eggs in one basket.
 Split your business with the Carriers 80% – 20% or even 90% – 10%.
-Always keep the Carriers knowing that the competitor is always an option
+Carriers should always be aware that there are competitive options.

-- Don’t let your Carrier relationship get in the way of negotiating a competitive Agreement.
-Your Carrier representative is compensated by how much they grow their profits from your business.
-The lunches, the sporting event tickets, the doughnuts and all the other goodies are wonderful, but don’t let them get in the way of getting what you deserve
+• Don’t let your Carrier relationship get in the way of negotiating a competitive Agreement.
+Your Carrier representative is compensated by growing their profits from your business.
+The lunches, the sporting event tickets, the doughnuts and all the other goodies are wonderful, but don’t let them get in the way of getting what you deserve.

-- Use the USPS, regional carriers and consolidators as leverage when negotiating
+• Use the USPS, alternative carriers and consolidators as leverage when negotiating.

-- Look at you minimum net charges and how they affect your actual discounts
+• Look at your minimum net charges and how they affect your actual discounts.

 Carrier Agreements have become very complicated.
 The above FedEx and UPS contract negotiation tips are just a few to consider when negotiating your Carrier Agreements.
-Remember, there is profit in confusion and these Agreements have certainly become confusing.
+Remember, there is profit in confusion.

 Access This Content